David F. Sellers: Biography

-Sellers was promoted to rear admiral in 1927 and served as Commander, Special Service Squadron during the Nicaraguan Uprising.
-Following his service with the squadron he served as Judge Advocate General of the Navy from 1929 until 1931.
+Sellers was promoted to rear admiral in 1927 and served as Commander, Special Service Squadron during the Nicaraguan Uprising, earning the Navy Distinguished Service Medal.
+Following his service with the squadron, he served as Judge Advocate General of the Navy from 1929 until 1931.
 Then Commander, Battleship Division One from 1931–1932.
-In 1932 he was promoted to vice admiral and was assigned as Commander, Battleships Battle Force, United States Fleet.
+In 1932, Sellers was promoted to vice admiral and was assigned as Commander, Battleships Battle Force, United States Fleet.
 He was promoted to Admiral on June 10, 1933, and assigned as Commander-in-Chief United States Fleet and continued to serve until June 18, 1934.
 In 1934 he was reassigned as Superintendent of the U.S. Naval Academy and served in this capacity until his retirement.

-He retired March 1, 1938.
-He died in 1949 and was buried in Arlington National Cemetery.
+He retired on March 1, 1938 and lived in Washington, D.C.
+He died from a cerebral hemorrhage at the Bethesda Naval Hospital in 1949 and was buried in Arlington National Cemetery.

+Decorations

+Navy Cross Citation

+The President of the United States of America takes pleasure in presenting the Navy Cross to Captain David Foote Sellers, United States Navy, for exceptionally meritorious service in a duty of great responsibility as Commanding Officer of the U.S.S.
+Agamemnon, engaged in the important, exacting and hazardous duty of transporting troops and supplies through waters infested with enemy submarines and mines; as Commanding Officer of the U.S.S.
+Wisconsin, in the Atlantic Fleet; and as Commander of the District Forces Afloat, Fifth Naval District.